 VILLAIN: An elusive figure or organization code-named PARSIFAL from Wagner’s opera about the Knight named Parsifal (Percival to the English).
-Parsifal’s conspiracy at first seems limited to fairly minor yet perplexing espionage activities but when all put together the title mosaic reveals a pattern that may trigger an all-out nuclear war pitting the United States, China and the Soviet Union against each other.
+Parsifal’s conspiracy at first seems limited to fairly minor yet perplexing espionage activities but when all put together the title mosaic reveals a pattern that may trigger a three-way, all-out nuclear war pitting the United States, China and the Soviet Union against each other.

 THE MENTOR: Anton Matthias, the fellow Czech-American who recruited Michael Havelock into the State Department out of college.
 Matthias is the fictional Secretary of State in this novel and seems to be a composite of men like Henry Kissinger and Zbigniew Brzezinski.

 As the story progresses it becomes clear that Matthias has either been abducted by Parsifal, or has willingly disappeared, or is being held in seclusion against his will or is dead.
-As Secretary of State, Anton is technically Havelock and Karas’ boss at Consular Operations.
+As Secretary of State, Anton is technically Havelock and Jenna Karas’ boss at Consular Operations.

 Synopsis: Embittered and heart-broken Consular Operations agent Michael Havelock resigns from that State Department covert agency.
 In a compound nightmare Havelock recently learned that his true love and fellow Cons Op agent Jenna Karas was secretly a plant from the VKR, the KGB’s internal cadre of political fanatics.

-Not only that but in retaliation of the VKR’s action, American intelligence engineered Karas’ death on Spain’s Costa Brava … in front of Michael, who insisted on being on-hand until the very end of the love affair he now feels was a lie and a sham.
+Not only that but in retaliation for the VKR’s action, American intelligence engineered Karas’ death on Spain’s Costa Brava … in front of Michael, who insisted on being on-hand until the very end of the love affair he now feels was a lie and a sham.
 With too many reminders of Jenna in his work environment Havelock cannot go on and chose to resign instead.